wargabasdat/Seleksi-2024-Tugas-1/README.md

-            "Review Text": The content of the review, e.g., "An outstanding experience" "Review Date": The date when the review was posted "Overall Rating": The overall rating given by the reviewer, on a scale from 1 to 10 "Type Of Traveller": "The type of traveler, e.g., "Family Leisure" "Seat Type": The type of seat used, e.g., "First Class" "Seat Comfort": The rating for seat comfort, on a scale from 1 to 5 "Cabin Staff Service": The rating for cabin staff service, on a scale from 1 to 5 "Food & Beverages": The rating for Food & Beverages, on a scale from 1 to 5 "Inflight Entertainment":
-            "Ground Service": The rating for ground service, on a scale from 1 to 5 "Wifi & Connectivity": The rating for wifi and connectivity, on a scale from 1 to 5.
-            "Value For Money": The rating for value for money, on a scale from 1 to 5 "Recommended": A boolean indicating whether the reviewer recommends the airline }
+            "Review Text": The content of the review, e.g., "An outstanding experience" "Review Date": The date when the review was posted "Overall Rating": The overall rating given by the reviewer, on a scale from 1 to 10 "Type Of Traveller": The type of traveler, e.g., "Family Leisure" "Seat Type": The type of seat used, e.g., "First Class" "Seat Comfort": The rating for seat comfort, on a scale from 1 to 5 "Cabin Staff Service": The rating for cabin staff service, on a scale from 1 to 5 "Food & Beverages": The rating for flight's fnb, on a scale from 1 to 5 "Inflight Entertainment": The rating for inflight entertainment, on a scale from 1 to 5 "Ground Service": The rating for ground service, on a scale from 1 to 5 "Wifi & Connectivity": The rating for wifi and connectivity, on a scale from 1 to 5 "Value For Money": The rating for value for money, on a scale from 1 to 5 "Recommended": A boolean indicating whether the reviewer recommends the airline }